 This quality needs to be met by your entire firm, not just you or several individuals.
 All attorneys, co-counsel and staff need to be willing to demonstrate exemplary communication and reporting skills to your clients.

-This can even create a unique edge for your practice if your credibility and reputation are matched or exceeded by other firms in the market.
+This can even create a significant advantage for your practice.
+Your credibility and reputation must match or exceed that of other firms in your market.

 Predictability & Consistency